-Wright created a building, "his greatest, freest architectural concept,"54 which simultaneously summarizes his own career and has become a landmark of the city's architecture; it is widely recognized both in America and abroad for its organic symbolism and sculptural presence which contrasts with the surrounding urban environment.
-The museum is often cited as New York's "greatest," "most extraordinary and controversial," and "most memorable" building, a "national icon" and "wonderful jewel."55 In addition, the design assumes a privileged place in Wright's career by appearing in the background of the two-cent stamp which honors him.
-Designed by Taliesin apprentice Patricia Amarantides, with suggestions by Mrs. Wright and others, and issued in Spring Green, Wisconsin, on June 8, 1966, the stamp was the fifth item in the "Prominent Americans" series.56 The museum is visited by many more people than Wright's other buildings, and its interior rotunda is regarded as among the "greatest Modern interiors in the world."57 The American Institute of Architects bestowed its Twenty-Five-Year Award on the Guggenheim, claiming that it is "an architectural landmark and a monument to Wright's unique vision."58
+Wright created a building, "his greatest, freest architectural concept,"60 which simultaneously summarizes his own career and has become a landmark of the city's architecture; it is widely recognized both in America and abroad for its organic symbolism and sculptural presence.
+The museum is often cited as New York's "greatest," "most extraordinary and controversial," and "most memorable" building, a "national icon" and "wonderful jewel."61 The museum is visited by many more people than Wright's other buildings, and its interior rotunda is regarded as among the "greatest Modern interiors in the world."62 The American Institute of Architects bestowed its Twenty-Five-Year Award on the Guggenheim, claiming that it is "an architectural landmark and a monument to Wright's unique vision."63

 Wright's designs based on circles and spirals anticipated similar works during the 1960s.
-However, his fellow architects limited their use of reinforced concrete to individual features of a building, unlike the integrated curves in plan, elevation, section, and detail found in the Guggenheim Museum.59
+However, his fellow architects limited their use of reinforced concrete to individual features of a building, unlike the integrated curves in plan, section, and detail found in the Guggenheim Museum.
+64